okjuan/virtual.book/_posts/2023-05-09-revise-a-sentence.md

 Or is there is still something off?
 If you're not sure, leave it for now and read through the draft later.

-In the words of writer {% post_url_with_hover_card Verlyn Klinkenborg | 2023-02-25-several-short-sentences %}: _Read until your ear detects a problem - a subtle disturbance.
+In the words of writer {% vbook_post Verlyn Klinkenborg | 2023-02-25-several-short-sentences %}: _Read until your ear detects a problem - a subtle disturbance.
 Stop there._